synyx/sybil/README.md

 ### Working so far ###

+* Saves and loads Tinkerforge bricks and LED Strips bricklets to/from Neo4j database.
-* Outputs Statuses on LED Strips via Tinkerforge (see integration test org.synyx.sybil.out.SingleStatusOnLEDStripTest)
+* Outputs Statuses on LED Strips *(see integration test org.synyx.sybil.out.SingleStatusOnLEDStripTest)*
-* Outputs arbitrary pixels and sprites " " (see integration test org.synyx.sybil.out.OutputLEDStripTest)
+* Outputs arbitrary pixels and sprites " " *(see integration test org.synyx.sybil.out.OutputLEDStripTest)*

 To run, run an integration test, e.g.: